Shopify/remote-dom/README.md

 And just like that, the `<span>` we rendered in the `iframe` is now rendered in the host HTML page!
 You can see a [full example of this example here](./examples/minimal-iframes/).

-### Custom elements
+### Adding custom elements

 Now, just mirroring raw HTML isn’t very useful.
 Remote DOM works best when you define custom elements for the remote environment to render, which map to more complex, application-specific components on the host page.
 In fact, most of Remote DOM’s receiver APIs are geared towards you providing an allowlist of custom elements that the remote environment can render, which allows you to keep tight control over the visual appearance of the resulting output.

 Remote DOM adopts the browser’s [native API for defining custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) to represent these “remote elements”.
 To make it easy to define custom elements that can communicate their changes to the host, `@remote-dom/core` provides the `RemoteElement` class.
-This class, which is a subclass of the browser’s [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement), lets you define how properties, attributes, and event listeners on the element should be transferred.
+This class, which is a subclass of the browser’s [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement), lets you define how properties, attributes, methods, and event listeners on the element should be transferred.

 As an example, let’s create a custom `ui-banner` element that renders an appropriately-styled notice banner on the host page.
 First, we’ll define a `ui-banner` custom element that will render on the host page.
 This is the “real” implementation, so we will need to implement the element’s `connectedCallback` in order to render it to the screen: